 3 Each country in which there is at least one Member Organization is entitled to nominate one representative and an alternate representative to the International Council, who are chosen by the Member Organizations of the Union in that country.

-4 For designating the countries, the names of the States used by the International Council for Science, ICSU, are applied.
+4 For designating the countries, the names of the States used by the International Science Council, ISC, are applied.

 5 The creation and membership of the International Council are governed by the following rules: